ClinicalTrials.Veeva

 Description:

-The researcher will inform the women in the intervention group about the research, introduce the virtual reality glasses after obtaining written informed consent, and teach them how to use the glasses.
-Afterwards, the data collection form, State Anxiety Scale, and visual analog scale rating scale for pain are planned to be applied face to face to both groups.
-After the first mobilization, the postpartum women will watch a nature view video with virtual reality glasses (VRG) accompanied by nature sounds for 20 minutes.
-Each woman will watch the same video.
-Pain and anxiety will be re-evaluated after the application.
-The same application will be applied to each woman, and the glasses will be disinfected with Dermosept surface disinfectant, which provides cold sterilization, before the application.
+The researcher informed the women in the intervention group about the study, introduced them to the virtual reality glasses after obtaining written consent, and taught them how to use the glasses.
+Subsequently, the data collection form, State Anxiety Scale, and visual analogue scale rating scale for pain were administered face-to-face to both groups.
+After the first mobilisation, postpartum women were shown a nature landscape video through virtual reality glasses (VRG) accompanied by nature sounds for an average of 20 minutes.
+Each woman watched the same video.
+Pain and anxiety were reassessed after the application.
+The same application was performed for each woman, and the goggles were disinfected with Dermosept surface disinfectant, which provides cold sterilisation, prior to the application.

 Treatment: